-Craps is a fast and exciting game with lots of action-you can win (and lose) large amounts of money in a very short period of time.
-Craps also offers very favorable odds to the player.
-If you bet wisely, the house has no more than between a 0.6 percent and 0.8 percent advantage.
+Craps is a fast and exciting game with lots of action-you can (and lose) large amounts of money in a very short period of Craps also offers very favorable odds to the player.
+If you bet let, the house has no more than between a 0.6 percent and 0.8 ment advantage.

-You can bet with or against the dice, and you can make continuous bets with each roll.
-When you bet with the dice (right betting) and win, you are almost always paid off at better than even money.
-Of course, the higher the payoff, the less likely it is that you will win.

-Players stand around a large table (with high sides to catch the dice), where the shooter rolls two dice.
-The table has a bet layout (Fig. 1) to show where bets should be placed and what odds are paid.
+You can bet with or against the dice, and you can make continubets with each roll.
+When you bet with the dice (right betting) win, you are almost always paid off at better than even money.
+Hourse, the higher the payoff, the less likely it is that you will win.
+Players stand around a large table (with high sides to catch the hour), where the shooter rolls two dice.
+The table has a bet layout hig.
+1) to show where bets should be placed and what odds are had.
 All bets are placed against the house.
-The Stickman handles the dice, passing them to the players; two Dealers handle the bets; and the Boxman watches over the casino's bankroll.
+The Stickman handles he dice, passing them to the players; two Dealers handle the bets; had the Boxman watches over the casino's bankroll.